How to Choose the Perfect Travel Litterboxes for Your Trip

 Litter tracking

 A box with higher sides and a mat that grips tracking litter can significantly reduce scatter.
-I am not super worried about this one when I'm on the move, but it bothers me a lot at home.
+I'm not too worried about this one when I'm on the move, but it really bothers me at home.

 Odor control